 The Mormon Pioneer National Heritage Area includes 250 miles of glorious scenic byways, a vast array of wildlife, the best of western living, cattle and sheep ranches, and colorful mountain vistas, all within a trip on Utah Heritage Highway 89.
 Here you will discover some of the most diverse, beautiful, and inspiring scenery in America.

 - Cowboys, Outlaws, and the Movies The unique landscape features a geological wonderland that has been the backdrop for feature films including; “Butch Cassidy And The Sundance Kid,” and “Jeremiah Johnson.”
 While traveling through the picturesque scenery, you might recognize a scene or two.
 Included in the heritage area is the birthplace of Utah outlaws, Butch Cassidy and Matt Warner.
 Matt was a lifelong friend and a gang member alongside of Butch.
+Many movies were filmed in the scenic Under the Rim District of the Mormon Pioneer National Heritage Area.

 - Mormon Colonization In the later part of the 1800s the Mormon pioneers began their great relocation to the west.
 They trekked 1,400 miles from Illinois to the Great Salt Lake.
 This mass-Exodus brought about colonization in Utah, Nevada, the southwest corner of Wyoming, the southeast corner of Idaho, southeast Oregon, and a large portion of southern and eastern California.